 However, this doesn’t mean that players are without protection.
 All of the online casinos that we recommend are accredited by the gaming authorities of their respective countries, and the relevant documentation and certification can be found on their sites.

-In addition, all of the casinos listed on our site have been independently audited by a third-party agency, who certify the casino in terms of the fairness of its games, the security of its operations, and the transparency of its financial dealings with players.
-Two such agencies that certify our online casinos are eCogra, a London-based testing agency and player protection organisation, and TST (part of GLI), which verifies that casinos comply with relevant regulatory requirements and the best industry standards worldwide.
+In addition, all of the casinos listed on our site have been independently audited by a third-party agency, who certifies the casino in terms of the fairness of its games, the security of its operations, and the transparency of its financial dealings with players.
+Two such agencies that certify our online casinos are eCOGRA, a London-based testing agency and player protection organisation, and TST (part of GLI), which verifies that casinos comply with relevant regulatory requirements and the best industry standards worldwide.

 Gambling online, for New Zealand players, is not illegal and as far as we could tell, no one has ever been prosecuted for gambling in offshore sites.
 But remember, laws (much like governments themselves) are subject to change.

 *This article should not be considered legal advice.
 Local legislation, restrictions and enforcement are subject to change.
 In addition, we have no responsibility to update this page for events or circumstances occurring after the date of its initial publication.

 ** This article should not be considered as tax advice.
 Tax is applied and calculated personally, is subject to change, and may be interpreted retroactively.
 Any information provided herein, is for general knowledge only and may not be relied on.
 We urge you to seek advice from a tax professional.